Rowers & Nutrition

 Fluids and Hydration

 Fluids are an essential part of a rower’s diet.
 Water makes up 60% of our weight and 40% of our muscles.
 But water’s most important role is to cool down our body.
 It will prevent dehydration which we are especially susceptible to in South Florida.
 Always bring a water bottle to practice!

 Water: You should drink water all day long to ensure you are properly hydrated when beginning practice.
 Water is fine for workouts that are less than 45 minutes such as our weekday practices.
-But, for workouts that last longer than 45 minutes such as our Saturday practices or at a regatta or when it is particularly hot – a sports drink is recommended.
+But, for workouts that last longer than 45 minutes such as our Saturday practices, at a regatta or when it is particularly hot – a sports drink is recommended.